john-cant/AMLS2_24_25_SNJCCAN57/readme.md

 -	RunResult: to allow storage and passing of summary model run results

 _Data Load_
-There are two datasets used, one per Task.
+There are two datasets that need to be loaded per model, one High Resolution and one Low Resolution.
+These are specified by folder names in the dataset folder tree.

 _Models_
 -	SRResNet Base: This is the base model used to generate initial results using the Base scripts.
 It is fully functional but has a number of hyperparameters defaulted so is less flexible.